Policy design in experiments with unknown interference: Proofs for the extensions

-\begin{proof} We invoke Lemma \ref{lem:fg}.
-Observe that we only have to check that the result holds for (i) in Lemma \ref{lem:fg}, since otherwise the claim trivially holds.
-Using the triangular inequality, we can write
+\begin{proof}[Proof of Lemma \ref{thm:regret1}] We invoke Lemma \ref{lem:fg}.
+Observe that we only have to check that the result holds for case (i) in Lemma \ref{lem:fg}, since otherwise the claim holds directly up to a change in constants.
+Using the triangle inequality, we can write